nikay666/excel-on-js/README.md

 # excel-on-js
-Study project, implementation of some excel features in javascrip
+Study project, implementation of some excel features in vanilla javascript